Table of contents

 Because this cuts out making any assumptions about future demand, it reduces the possibility of wasted time and effort.
 It allows you to optimize storage and reduce costs.
 Only when the customer makes a request can production of the requested task or product begin.

 As you might expect, pull systems were first developed in manufacturing environments to keep waste and overhead to a minimum.
-Applying the same concept to Kanban use in a variety of working environments means that all kinds of companies can benefit from the same concept regardless of the product or service they produce.
+Applying the same concept to Kanban use in various working environments means that all kinds of companies can benefit from the same concept regardless of the product or service they produce.

 A push system makes stores and markets products to possible consumers.
 This system may work for some but not all manufacturing companies.
-A pull system works best for companies that want to keep overheads low or that need a fast turnaround on their products – due to low shelf life, perhaps.
+A pull system works best for companies that want to keep overheads low or need a fast turnaround on their products – perhaps due to low shelf life.

 Using the Kanban pull system creates more flexibility for your team.
 Under this system, no one does unnecessary work or makes assumptions about customer demand.
 The system also allows teams to adapt to changes in customer demand that can happen during a project.

-In knowledge work, the just-in-time concept works the same as in manufacturing or grocery retail.
+The just-in-time concept works the same in knowledge work as in manufacturing or grocery retail.
 A work item or task will only begin if there is demand for it.